 Can I get child care for my grandchild for the hours that I work?

-What about Food Stamps?
+What about SNAP/Food Stamps?

 What about Mass Health?

 If you and/or your grandchild are getting TAFDC benefits, you will also get Mass Health.
-If either you or your grandchild is denied TAFDC, you should apply separately for Mass Health benefits because you and/or your grandchild may still be able to get them.

-Produced by Massachusetts Law Reform Institute Last updated February 23, 2007
+Produced by Massachusetts Law Reform Institute Last updated March 2015